ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 the discovery process to work from a locally-addressed Do53 resolver to an Encrypted DNS resolver that is accessible either at the same (local) address, or at a different global address.
 Both options need to be supported.

-In either case the resolver would offer a TLS certificate proving ownership of a name.
-This name should be meaningful to the end user, conveying the identity of the resolver operator, but given the lack of network authentication it does not currently seem possible to mandate a requirement that the name has to match anything else the client knows.
-It is not generally possible to obtain a TLS certificate proving ownership of a locally-scoped IP address, so discovery should not require this.
+An encrypted DNS resolver can offer a TLS certificate proving ownership of a name, but it is important to note that this name (or any associated address) is often not sufficient to prove that an Encrypted DNS resolver is equivalent to a Do53 resolver.

 # Network-identified encrypted resolvers